 As the name implies, this viral illness usually causes sores to form on the hands, feet, and mouth.
 Sores can develop in the back of the mouth, near the sides of the throat, and one side may be more affected than the other.

-Hand, foot, and mouth disease usually occurs in children under 5 years of age, but it can also spread to older children and adults.
+Hand, foot, and mouth disease usually occurs in children

 The recommended treatment usually comprises rest, fluids, and over-the-counter medication for pain relief.
 However, the disease can cause dehydration, especially in young children.
 A person should see a doctor if they are unable to drink.

 Overusing or misusing the voice can lead to lesions or sores on the vocal cords.
 A lesion may form on one side, causing one area of the throat to be sore.